-The Vox Tone Bender Professional MKII pedals were painted in silver Hammerite, and instead of Bulgin ‘chicken head’ knobs, these pedals now featured tall silver-topped knobs (similar to the current Cliff K5 knob).
+Compared with the Sola Sound pedals from 1966, the Vox Tone Bender Professional MKII pedals were painted in silver Hammerite, and instead of Bulgin ‘chicken head’ knobs, these pedals now featured tall silver-topped knobs (similar to the current Cliff K5 knob).
 Those silver-topped knobs were the same style that Sola Sound would continue to use on all of their effects pedals (including the Colorsound range) until well into the 1970s.

 The above statement shows Vox confirming an order of 100 Tone Benders from Sola Sound.
 The agreement to supply Vox with their own, formally-branded, Vox Tone Bender MKII lasted from approximately early 1967 until mid-1968, and based on the relatively high number of surviving examples, it is likely that many orders like this one were filled for Vox, and that many hundreds of Vox Tone Bender MKII’s were built.